pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-1-5964.md

 <a href="#heading--installing-3-1-0"><h3 id="heading--installing-3-1-0">How to install MAAS 3.1</h3></a>

-MAAS 3.1 can be installed fresh from snaps (recommended) with:
+MAAS 3.0 can be installed fresh (recommended) with:

 ```
 sudo snap install --channel=3.1 maas
 ```

-MAAS 3.1 can alternatively be installed from packages by adding the `3.1` PPA:
+MAAS 3.1 can be installed by adding the `3.1` PPA:

 ```
 sudo add-apt-repository ppa:maas/3.1